(please scroll down)

 www.laurahubert.com/

 Jazz singer Laura Hubert has made Toronto her own.
 And Toronto loves Laura.
-Find her regularly at Grossman's, The Rex or Gate 403, along with her backing band. |
+Find her regularly at The Rex; irregularly at Grossman's, Gate 403 and elsewhere, along with her backing band, led by Peter Hill. |

 |